 See the next 1.4 changelog.

 Thanks again everyone for your feedback in this thread!
-The original changes in 1.3 were made because we received complaints by people wanting a sound different than neutral, but we shouldn’t have done those changes at the expense of people that want an objective sound score based on research.
-Here are our changes that should bring the best of both systems:
+The original changes in 1.3 were made because we received complaints from people wanting a sound that's different than neutral, but we shouldn’t have done those changes at the expense of people that want an objective sound score based on research.
+Here are the changes we made that should bring the best of both systems:

-- Bring back ‘Bass’, ‘Mid’, ‘Treble’ boxes, but renamed to ‘Bass Accuracy’, ‘Mid Accuracy’, ‘Treble Accuracy’ (some people got confused in the past about the old names).
+- Brought back ‘Bass’, ‘Mid’, ‘Treble’ boxes, but renamed to ‘Bass Accuracy’, ‘Mid Accuracy’, ‘Treble Accuracy’ (in the past, some people were confused about the old names).

-- Remove ‘Neutral’, ‘Bass Heavy’, ‘Warm’, ‘Bright’ sound profile scores that are confusing, and instead add ‘Bass Amount’ and ‘Treble Amount’.
+- Removed the confusing ‘Neutral’, ‘Bass Heavy’, ‘Warm’, and ‘Bright’ sound profile scores, and instead add ‘Bass Amount’ and ‘Treble Amount’.

-- Replace the ‘Sound Profile’ graph by the old ‘Frequency Response’ graph.
+- Replaced the ‘Sound Profile’ graph with the old ‘Frequency Response’ graph.

-- Bring back the original ‘Sound’ score, via a rating usage named ‘Neutral Sound’, which replaces ‘Neutral Listening’.
-This new usage score has no component besides sound elements and uses the Bass, Mid and Treble boxes.
-Also, worth noting that you can customize it to your liking via this tool: https://www.rtings.com/user/ratings.
+- Brought back the original ‘Sound’ score, via a rating usage named ‘Neutral Sound’, which replaces ‘Neutral Listening’.
+This new score has no component besides sound elements and uses the Bass, Mid, and Treble boxes.
+Also, it's worth noting that you can customize it to your liking via this tool: https://www.rtings.com/user/ratings.